scaleway/terraform-provider-scaleway/docs/resources/vpc_gateway_network.md

 - `private_network_id` - (Required) The ID of the Private Network.
 - `dhcp_id` - (Required) The ID of the Public Gateway DHCP configuration.
 Only one of `dhcp_id`, `static_address` and `ipam_config` should be specified.
 - `enable_masquerade` - (Defaults to true) Whether masquerade (dynamic NAT) should be enabled on this GatewayNetwork
-- `enable_dhcp` - (Defaults to true) WWhether a DHCP configuration should be enabled on this GatewayNetwork.
+- `enable_dhcp` - (Defaults to true) Whether a DHCP configuration should be enabled on this GatewayNetwork.
 Requires a DHCP ID.
 - `cleanup_dhcp` - (Defaults to false) Whether to remove DHCP configuration on this GatewayNetwork upon destroy.
 Requires DHCP ID.
 - `static_address` - Enable DHCP configration on this GatewayNetwork.
 Only one of `dhcp_id`, `static_address` and `ipam_config` should be specified.
 - `ipam_config` - Auto-configure the GatewayNetwork using Scaleway's IPAM (IP address management service).
 Only one of `dhcp_id`, `static_address` and `ipam_config` should be specified.